PBastiani/EclipseLaunchConfigurations/misc/launchers-readme.md

 - Click on **Browse...** button; then, select a bash executable.
 - Click **OK** to close the dialog box and save your changes.

+After installation, the launchers should appear in the **Eclipse ToolBar**.

-Note: these launchers use the CMD command.
-To improve productivity, the use of [Console2](http://sourceforge.net/projects/console/files/) may be considered !
+Note : these launchers use the CMD command.
+To improve the use of Bash, [Console2](http://sourceforge.net/projects/console/files/) may be considered a good alternative to the Windows console!

+Note : The [EasyShell](http://marketplace.eclipse.org/content/easyshell) plugin could be an another alternative to open a shell window or a file manager from Eclipse.